RamyQ/capstone-amazon-absa/README.md

 - `report/` the final report as a PDF and the LaTeX source
 - `presentation/` the final presentation slides
 - `figures/` the charts used in the report
-- `results/` the CSV files with the actual numbers (accuracy, F1, label agreement, timing)
+- `results/` the CSV files with the actual numbers (accuracy, F1, label agreement, timing, aspect rankings)
-- `data/` the silver labeled data and the manually checked validation set
+- `data/` the silver labeled data, the manually checked validation set, and a raw data sample

+## About the raw data sample

+The notebook loads the first 50,000 reviews per category.
+That is what the results in this repo are based on.

+`data/raw_sample/` only has the first 15,000 reviews per category, not the full 50,000.
+It is just there so someone can see what the raw data looks like without downloading the whole dataset.
+GitHub does not allow uploading a file bigger than 25MB through the browser, so 15,000 rows is what fits.

+Metadata files are not included at all, even 15,000 rows of metadata is too large to upload.
+The full reviews and metadata are both available at the source link below.

+The metadata files are not included.
+Even trimmed to 50,000 rows they were still too large to upload.
+The full metadata and review files are available at the source link below.

 ## How to run it